Hudson City Bancorp: Hudson City Savings Bank

-During the long secular bear market and economic malaise of the 1970s the bank grew to 37 branches in 12 New Jersey counties.
+During the long-term declining market and economic malaise of the 1970s the bank grew to 37 branches in 12 New Jersey counties.
 In 1978, the headquarters moved to neighboring Bergen County, New Jersey.
 By that time, the bank had accumulated total assets and deposits of over US$1.1 billion each.
 In 1981, Leonard S. Gudelski became president.
 The bank survived the troubles surrounding double-digit inflation and interest rates, and also survived the following early 1980s recession and the later 1980s Savings and Loan crisis when many other banks and savings and loans failed.

 In 1988, Ronald E. Hermance, Jr. was hired at Hudson City Savings as senior executive vice president and chief operating officer.
 He had previously been chief financial officer of Southold Savings Bank on Long Island, New York.
 By the end of 1989, Hudson City Savings Bank had 69 branches and total assets of US$3.2 billion.
 In 1992, following the 1990-1991 recession, the bank became the largest savings bank in New Jersey.
 In 1996, Leonard S. Gudelski was elected chairman, and also retained his position as president through that year.

 In January 1997, Ronald E. Hermance, Jr. was promoted to replace Gudelski as the 11th president of the bank.
 Gudelski remained as chairman.
 As of January 1, 2011, there were 136 branch offices, nine in Fairfield County, Connecticut, 29 in New York State, and 98 in New Jersey spanning Bergen, Passaic, Morris, Warren, Essex, Hudson, Union, Somerset, Middlesex, Mercer, Monmouth, Ocean, Burlington, Camden, Atlantic, and Gloucester counties.